SSWConsulting/SSW.Rules.Content/rules/word-documents-vs-sharepoint-wiki-pages/rule.md

 **Mobile** - Mobile browsers also do a pretty good job of opening Word Documents, and there are the Office and OneDrive apps to make it even easier.

+### Advantages of Word Documents

-The main advantage of Word Documents is the editing capabilities – most people are familiar with the rich document editing features of Word.
+1. The main advantage of Word Documents is the editing capabilities – most people are familiar with the rich document editing features of Word.
 The SharePoint wiki page editor has fewer features, and can be harder to use.

 ::: bad